We've updated the meetings and events workflow! You can watch the video above, or read step-by-step instructions below:

 How to set up a YouTube livestream

-Save and View your meeting or event
+Save your meeting

 Click the Save Settings button.